pouya-eghbali/lambdaJSON/README.md

 4. Complex
 5. Range
 6. Set and Frozenset
+7. Memoryview
-7. Dicts (With Number, Tuple, String, Bool and Byte keys)
+8. Dicts (With Number, Tuple, String, Bool and Byte keys)
-8. other json supported types
+9. other json supported types

 Changes from previous
 =====================

-Added json lib and version identifiers.
-Fixed the __builtins__ issue.
+Added support for memoryview

 Download
 ========